College Inquiry

 View our High School Curriculum Table of Contents

-• CARA coaches ground their support of the college office with tangible tools and templates to support enrollment.
-Our College Office Resources are made by counselors, for counselors, and provide tools for staff to move beyond helping students with access steps, and empower counselors to become true leaders of post-secondary access work at their school.
+• Strong 1:1 advisement for each student by a knowledgeable, trained staff member is a pillar of the College Inquiry program.
+CARA coaches ground their support of the college office with tangible tools and templates to support enrollment.
+Our College Office Resources are made by counselors, for counselors, and provide tools for staff to move beyond helping students with access steps, and empower counselors to become true leaders of postsecondary access work at their school.
 This includes:

 • Putting strong, efficient systems in place;